david-alan/quietDice/README.md

 quietDice
 =========

-Digital dice that won't wake my child up
+Digital dice that won't wake my child up like rolling regular dice.

-for starwars x-wing miniatures game
+The virtual dice mimic the actual dice for starwars x-wing miniatures game.